Safety switches & electrical equipment

 - Never piggyback double adapters.
 Use a powerboard instead or arrange to have additional power points installed

 - Always have repairs and safety checks carried out by a licensed electrical contractor

-To keep your electrical appliances and fittings safely maintained, make regular safety checks a part of your routine.
-This includes:
+To keep your electrical appliances and fittings safely maintained, remember to do regular electrical safety checks at your property.
+This could include:

-- regularly inspecting your appliances and electrical fittings to make sure they’re in a safe condition.
-If in doubt, have it checked by a licensed electrical contractor
+- inspecting your appliances and fittings regularly to make sure they’re in good condition.
+If you notice anything unusual, have it checked by a licensed electrical contractor

-- installing smoke detectors and remembering to test them regularly
+- installing smoke detectors and testing them regularly

 - changing your smoke detector batteries on the same date each year, like 1 April or Christmas Day